This page was last modified on 14 March 2017

 Since February 2014, the Metropolitan Line’s S stock can feed current back into the track at up to 790 Volts DC (increased from 650 Volts), between Finchley Road and Amersham/Chesham/Watford; from summer 2014 (with the removal of the C stock) this area has been extended to Moorgate, Hammersmith and Notting Hill Gate.
 This increase in permissible track-voltage allows for an corresponding increase in the useful amount of regenerative braking that can take place, and a consequent reduction in overall power-consumption.

-Further upgrades to the permissible line-voltage on the SSR network took place as follows:
+Further increases (to 790V DC) to the permissible line-voltage on the SSR network took place as follows:

-Additionally, as of October 2016, S-stock trains on the Metropolitan Line north of Harrow-on-the-Hill will be able to feed regenerative-braking current back to the track up to an further-increased upper limit of 890V DC.
+Additionally, as of October 2016, S-stock trains on the Metropolitan Line north of Harrow-on-the-Hill were enabled to feed regenerative-braking current back to the track up to an further-increased upper limit of 890V DC.
 This means that more of trains’ kinetic energy can be harvested and passed on to other trains as traction current, thus improving electrical efficiency.

 In a departure from usual practice, compressors are carried on the driving motor cars at each end of the train (usual practice, as seen on most previous stocks, is to have the compressors on a trailer car or a non-driving car; this evens out imbalances in weight distribution along the train).